tomaskraus/clogtest/README.md

 }
 //=> #1\n#2\n#3

-// note that the End Of Line character is not present at the very end.
-Clogtest strips it for convenience.
+// note that the End Of Line character is not present at the very end of an output.
+Clogtest strips the output for our convenience.
 ```

 For more about SSP format, see [Simple String Pattern documentation][1].